Tables on monitoring data on aviation safety in Finland | Traficom

 The situation assessment is maintained at yellow.

-The trend is changed from neutral to negative.
+The trend is neutral.

 SPI 2.3: The number of collisions and near misses (MAC/AIRPROX)Commercial air transport: